On this page

 - 55/45 for those aged 55–64

 - 40/60 for those 65 and older.

+This results in a progressive reduction in risk and returns, from high for younger members to medium-high for those in mid-career and low for older members.
 However, some big funds are beginning to refine their MySuper lifecycle approach on concerns that lumping people into decade cohorts is too broad.
-For example, super ratings group Chant West says QSuper takes account of a member’s account balance as well as their age.
-SunSuper transfers small amounts from growth to defensive investments every month from age 55.
-And Australian Catholic Super changes its investment mix every year from age 40 to 70, beginning with a 90/10 split and ending with a 40/60 split.
+For example, QSuper takes account of a member’s account balance as well as their age while the Australian Retirement Trust (previously Sunsuper) transfers small amounts from growth to defensive investments every month from age 55.
+(QSuper is now part of Australian Retirement Trust after merging with Sunsuper)

 The returns earned by MySuper products in the relatively short time they have been around indicate that simple does not mean you have to compromise on performance.